 Disney’s Moana has been a smash hit in New Zealand.
 Children everywhere want to dress up as characters from the movie.
 So how do you let your child dress up as Maui without appropriating Pasifika culture?
 It’s easy – Emmaline Matagi, an indigenous Fijian born in Fiji, tells you how.

 These holidays, Disney’s Moana graced the big screens all around the world.
-Around New Zealand, we sat in awe of the beauty of the Pacific, the strength of a young Polynesian woman, the magic of a strong, sometimes cocky, dry-humoured demi-God and the wonderful power of Polynesian voyagers.
-Moana has so far amassed a huge US$4.4 million in New Zealand alone.
+Around New Zealand, we sat in awe of the beauty of the Pacific, the strength of a young Polynesian woman, the magic of a strong, sometimes cocky, dry-humoured demi-god and the wonderful power of Polynesian voyagers.
+Moana has so far amassed US$4.4 million in New Zealand alone.
 It has been a huge hit in our corner of the world.

 So, lets talk about something that could possibly be a point of contention for many New Zealand families this year.

 What happens when your child asks to ‘dress up’ as Moana or Maui?

 More specifically, what is the most appropriate response as a Pākehā parent when your child wants to dress up as a Polynesian heroine or hero?